Cohomology of groups acting on vector spaces over finite fields: Introduction

-\begin{Cassels} Let $k$ be a number field, with algebraic closure $\overline{k}$, and $\E$ an abelian variety of dimension 1 defined over $k$.
-Let $G_k$ be the absolute Galois group $\Gal(\overline{k}/k)$ and $\Sha(k,\E)$ the Tate-Shafarevic group of $\E$ over $k$.
-Are the elements of $\Sha(k,\E)$ infinitely divisible by a prime $p$ when considered as elements of the Weil-Ch\^{a}telet group $H^1(G_k,\E)$ of all classes of homogeneous spaces for $\E$ defined over $k$? \end{Cassels}
+\begin{Cassels} Let $k$ be a number field, with algebraic closure $\overline{k}$, and $\E$ be an elliptic curve defined over $k$.
+Let $G_k$ be the absolute Galois group $\Gal(\overline{k}/k)$ and $\Sha(k,\E)$ be the Tate-Shafarevich group of $\E$ over $k$.
+Fix a prime $p$.
+Are the elements of $\Sha(k,\E)$ infinitely divisible by $p$, when considered as elements of the Weil-Ch\^{a}telet group $H^1(G_k,\E)$ of all classes of principal homogeneous spaces for $\E$ defined over $k$? \end{Cassels}